dannylee1020/openpo/docs/index.md

 ## How It Works
 1. Collect responses from multiple models on Hugging Face and OpenRouter.
 2. Run various data synthesis techniques on the outputs data. (feature coming soon!)
-3. Preference dataset is now ready for fine-tuning your model!
+3. Dataset is now ready for fine-tuning!

 ## What is Preference Optimization?